 The Midterm will cover material from the beginning of the course through lecture on March 11.
 The exam will take place during our normal class meeting on Wednesday, March 13.
 You will not have to do any STATA programming for the midterm.
 Instead, the questions will focus on the interpretation and implementation of techniques we have discussed.
-I will ask several questions of the form: "Suppose you used to technique X to answer question Y and received the following results.
-What do they mean?
-What are you worried about?
-How could you address potential threat to identification Z?
+The questions will thus be very similar to the interpretation questions asked on the problem sets.
 You may also be asked questions about the papers that we read.

 The Final Exam will be nominally cumulative, but it will focus heavily on material covered after the midterm.
 It will be similar in format to the midterm.
-Our assigned time from the Registrar is 7:30-10:00 AM on Thursday, May 9.
+Our assigned time from the Registrar is 7:30-10:00 PM on Wednesday, May 7.
+Note that our non-standard meeting time is not assigned an exact slot.
+I have chosen the time assigned to courses meeting MW 10:00-10:50 AM).
 University policy provides students with three or more exams on the same day the right to reschedule exams following the first two.
 Any student wishing to invoke this right should notify me as soon as possible and no later than February 28.
 I will ask for a printed copy of your schedule to verify the conflict.